A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 \textbf{DNN benchmarks and datasets.} In our evaluation, we evaluate DNNs applications in both classification and regression tasks.
 We consider common DNN classification benchmarks such as VGGNet, SqueezeNet, ResNet.
 For the DNNs in regression tasks (where the output is a variable value instead of a class label), we choose two DNN applications that can be used in the AV domain - these are the applications that can predict the steering angles of the AV.
 We choose the Nvidia Dave driving model~\cite{bojarski2016end} and the steering model from Comma.ai~\cite{commaai} (which is an AV company).
 These DNN applications have been adopted in real-world vehicles~\cite{dave-test}, and are often used as benchmarks for AV studies~\cite{pei2017deepxplore,chen2019}.

 We use standard ML datasets such as MNist, Cifar-10, ImageNet), as well as a real-world driving dataset collected from the driving scenes captured by a real vehicle~\cite{drivingDataset}.

 Table~\ref{tab:eval} summarizes the models and datasets in our evaluation.
-For models using the ImageNet dataset, we report the top-1 accuracy (i.e., the target label is the predicted class that has the highest probability) and the top-5 accuracy (i.e., the target label is one of the top 5 predictions)~\cite{li2017understanding}.
-For the two steering models, we use RMSE (root mean square error) and the average deviation per frame to evaluate the model's accuracy - these are used in other AV DNN studies~\cite{du2017self}.
+For models using the ImageNet dataset, we report both the top-1 accuracy (i.e., the target label is the predicted class that has the highest probability) and the top-5 accuracy (i.e., the target label is one of the top 5 predictions)~\cite{li2017understanding}.
+For the two steering models, we use RMSE (root mean square error) and the average deviation per frame to evaluate the model's accuracy - these are also used in other AV DNN studies~\cite{du2017self}.

 Note that FI experiments on DNNs are highly time-consuming - for each input, we need to perform thousands of FI experiments to obtain a statistically significant estimate of the SDC rate.
-To balance the experimental time with coverage, we choose 10 inputs per model, and ensure that the DNNs are able to generate correct prediction on these inputs (similar to prior work~\cite{chen2019}).
-We perform $5000$ FI trials for each DNN, except for the DNNs using ImageNet, where we perform only $3000$ FI trials as they are more time-consuming (we verified that the results are statistically significant).
-We also calculate standard error bars at the 95\% confidence interval.
+To balance the experimental time with coverage, we choose 10 inputs per model, and ensure that the DNNs are able to generate correct predictions on these inputs (in the absence of faults).
+We perform $5000$ FI trials for each DNN, except for the DNNs using ImageNet, where we perform only $3000$ FI trials as they take longer to run (we verified that the results are statistically significant).
+We also calculated the standard error bars at the 95\% confidence level.

-In our evaluations, we use 32-bit fixed-point data type for the first 3 RQs (this is more energy-efficient than floating-point data type \cite{judd2018proteus}).
+In our evaluations, we use 32-bit fixed-point data type for the first 3 RQs (this is more energy-efficient than using a floating-point data type \cite{judd2018proteus}).
 For RQ4, we evaluate \sysname on DNNs using a 16-bit fixed-point data type.

 \textbf{ {Deriving} Restriction Bounds.} In our work, we {derive} the restriction bounds from a randomly-sampled subset of the \emph{training set}.
 We choose 20\% of the training data from each dataset.
 We find that this is sufficient to {derive} the ranges for all the DNNs used in our study.
 For example, Fig.~\ref{fig:cdf-vgg} shows the ranges of activation values obtained when sampling different amounts of training data on the VGG16 model.
 The values are normalized with respect to the global maximal values (i.e., maximal values on all the sampling data).
 As shown, the value range quickly converges to the global maximal values for all layers.
 We observe similar trends in the other DNNs, but do not report them due to space constraints.